apify/actor-whitepaper/README.md

 Actors can run as short or as long as necessary, from seconds to hours, even infinitely.

 Basically, actors are Docker images that additionally have:
-- Documentation in a form of README.md file.
+- **Documentation** in a form of README.md file.
-- Input and output schemas that describe what input the actor requires, and what results it produces.
+- **Input and output schemas** that describe what input the actor requires, and what results it produces.
-- Access to an out-of-box storage system for results and files
+- Access to an out-of-box **storage system** for actor data, results, and files
-- Metadata such as the actor name, description, author and version.
+- **Metadata** such as the actor name, description, author and version.

 The documentation and input/output schemas are the key ingredients that make it possible for people to easily understand what the actor does, enter the required inputs, and integrate the results of the actor into their other workflows.
+Actors can easily call and interact with each other, enabling building more complex tools on top of simple ones.

 The actors can be published
 on the [Apify platform](https://apify.com/store),